drinkbird/drinkbird.github.io/_posts/blog/2023-04-19-the-curse-of-knowledge.md

   - thecleancoder
 ---

 Imagine trying to bake a cake.
 Now imagine doing that without a recipe, in a foreign language, and you're the only one who can taste it.
 Sounds like a herculean task, right?
 That's what software engineering often feels like when we're trying to communicate complex technical concepts.
-It's not just about navigating through the maze of technical jargon or diving deep into the intricate details of a project.
+It's more than navigating through the maze of technical jargon or diving deep into the intricate details of a project.
 The main culprit behind our struggles to express and understand these complexities is something known as the "Curse of Knowledge."

 "Curse of Knowledge" might sound like something straight out of a Hogwarts textbook, but it's no magic trick.
 It's a cognitive bias that trips us up when we become so deeply entangled in our own expertise that we start assuming everyone else is on the same page.
 It's like a programmer talking in Python to someone who only understands Assembly or a project manager throwing around terms like 'agile', 'scrum', and 'backlog grooming' to the uninitiated.

-But the ‘Curse’ goes beyond causing communication hiccups; it's a hurdle that can significantly dampen our productivity.
+But the ‘Curse' goes beyond causing communication hiccups; it's a hurdle that can significantly dampen our productivity.
 In this blog, we'll explore what the 'Curse of Knowledge' is, why it poses such a challenge in technical fields like software development, and how we can overcome it.
 Ready for the ride?
 Let's start by understanding how the 'Curse' manifests itself in our everyday life, and how we can recognize its traces in our communication.

 ## Navigating Knowledge Labyrinths